 When to make it

 For a backyard Texas BBQ this oven method gets you that low-and-slow tenderness even if you do not own a smoker, and it frees up the grill for sides.
-On holidays it is my showpiece centerpiece, a make-ahead roast that slices cleanly and feeds a long table.
-For Sunday dinner I start it in the early afternoon and let the house fill with the smell of it braising while the rest of the day goes on.
+On holidays it is a showpiece centerpiece, a make-ahead roast that slices cleanly and feeds a long table.
+For Sunday dinner start it in the early afternoon and let the house fill with the smell of it braising while the rest of the day goes on.
 And on Game Day a platter of sliced brisket with sauce and rolls turns into the best sandwich bar in the room.

 Tips and swaps